$\infty$-Dold-Kan correspondence via representation theory: Enhancement of a quiver with relations

-\begin{proof} We recall that, by Example \ref{egs:stable}, the derivator of the Grothendieck category $\Mod (kA_n/I)$ is the homotopy derivator associated to the combinatorial model category for complexes over $\Mod(kA_n/I)$.
+\begin{proof} Recall that, by Example \ref{egs:stable}, the derivator of the Grothendieck category $\Mod (kA_n/I)$ is the homotopy derivator associated to the combinatorial model category for complexes over $\Mod(kA_n/I)$.
 Its underlying category is $\mathrm{D(kA_n/I)}$.
-In particular, we want to show that $\mathrm{D(kA_n/I)}$ is equivalent to the underlying category of $\D^{A(n,2)}$ which is the derived category here $k ^{A(n,2)}$ is the category of functors from $\tilde{A}(n,2)$ to $\Mod k$ satisfying the conditions coming from the structure of the strict full subderivator.
-Namely, the vanishing conditions on $\D^{A(n,2)}$ imply that, in correspondence of the objects $(i,i+1)$ for $i=0,\cdots,n-3$ we have acyclic complexes in the underlying category.
-These acyclic complexes will be denoted by the letters $\mathsf{A}_i$ for $i=1,\cdots,n-2$.
-Let us now define the quasi-isomorphisms which give the desired derived equivalence.
+In particular, we want to show that $\mathrm{D(kA_n/I)}$ is equivalent to the underlying category of $\D^{A(n,2)}$ which is the full subcategory of $\D(k\tilde{A}(n,2))$ satisfying the vanishing conditions imposed on the strict full subderivator.
+Namely, the vanishing conditions on $\D^{A(n,2)}$ imply that the complexes of vector spaces at positions $(i,i+1)$ for $0\leq i \leq n-3$ are acyclic in the underlying category.
+We denote these acyclic complexes by the letters $\mathsf{A}_i$ for $1 \leq i \leq n-2$.